rushilshah11/ai201-project1-unofficial-guide-starter/README.md

 **Update (Milestone 5):** Original chunk size was 1200–1500 characters (targeting 2 paragraphs per chunk), producing only 53 total chunks — too few to give the retriever meaningful signal diversity.
 Reduced to 700 characters (1 paragraph per chunk) with overlap halved proportionally to 100 characters, targeting ~100 chunks.
 Smaller chunks also embed more precisely against all-MiniLM-L6-v2's 256-token context window, which was silently truncating the tail of every 1400-character chunk.

 Known limitation:
 Sources 7 and 8 (USC.edu official course pages) are structured as bulleted lists rather than paragraphs.
 A single chunk from these sources may contain 8–10 course requirements or course names, each a short bullet.
 This means the chunk's embedding points in multiple directions simultaneously, which can hurt retrieval precision for specific course queries.
-This is a known tradeoff accepted in favor of keeping one consistent chunking strategy for a first project.
+I just kept one strategy to keep things simple for this project.

 **Final chunk count:**